dthuff/dthuff.github.io/_posts/2023-03-04-post-dl-setup.md

 published: true
 ---

-Machine learning, and deep learning in particular, can impose some hefty computation requirements, whcih can be a barrier for getting started.
+Machine learning, and deep learning in particular, can impose some hefty computation requirements, which can be a barrier for getting started.
 There are a lot of great cloud-based workarounds, but maybe you just wanna hear those fans spin up under your desk, ya know?

 I have had success running DL models locally on a PC I built primarily for gaming.
 I still play games occasionally, but now my GPU mostly spends it's days computing convolutions.